 But Simba's baby, Abby, is still the main attraction.
 Abby had a steady audience all night.
 I enjoyed helping Uncle Norm in the kitchen.
 He did all the dish washing.

 Ruthie and I came home early since she said she wasn't feeling well.
 When I saw this picture tonight, I realized she must have been miserable already.
 She had a fever (101.6) and said her chest hurt.
 Out came the nebulizer and steroids.
 We were up all night and finally fell into an exhausted sleep around 5:30 am.
 I was so sure that she'd end up in the hospital on Friday, but now she is on the mend.
 She still takes a nebulizer treatment every hour.
+As we looked back over the week, we realized that Allen and Ruthie both felt miserable after stacking firewood.
+So we checked their allergy charts and sure enough, they are both very allergic to red oak.
+Allen recovered quickly, but Ruthie never recovers quickly.
+We won't forget that again!

 This weekend we got lots of rain.
 We are now officially out of drought.
 Since we had just gotten a lot of roadwork done the day before the rains, we were anxious to see how the road held up.
 So we grabbed our cameras and hired Mike to be our chauffeur, and off we went.